Notes and Applied Theory Small Data Ethics

 A + P

 Build a runbook and publish learning across cycles.
-A system without documentation is a system without ethics — decisions that live only in people’s heads cannot be contested or repaired.
+A system without documentation is a system without ethics.

 Suggested artifacts